Numi2/zk-proof-of-funds/zkpf/README.md

 This workspace hosts an end-to-end proving stack for custodial proof-of-funds attestations.
 The Halo2 circuit enforces a Poseidon commitment over the attestation fields, verifies a secp256k1 ECDSA signature, derives a nullifier scoped to a verifier/policy pair, and now additionally exposes the hash of the custodian’s allow-listed public key as a public input.
 Deterministic fixtures and test witnesses make it possible to run consistent proofs in CI or locally without depending on external custody systems.

 ### What's New
+- **P2P Marketplace with shareable offers**: A full peer-to-peer trading interface at `/p2p` for buying/selling ZEC.
+Create offers with custom amounts, prices, and payment methods.
+Share offers via compact encoded URLs, QR codes, or social media—recipients can view and trade without the offer existing in their local storage.
+Offers persist in `localStorage` and can be imported via URL paste or direct navigation.
 - **URI-Encapsulated Payments (ZIP 324)**: Send Zcash via secure messaging (Signal, WhatsApp) without knowing the recipient's address.
 New `zkpf-uri-payment` crate handles ephemeral key derivation via ZIP 32, Bech32m key encoding, and URI parsing.
 React components provide create/receive/history UI at `/wallet/uri-payment`.
 Keys are recoverable from wallet backup using a gap limit scan.
 - **Deterministic witness generation**: `zkpf-circuit/tests/basic.rs` builds a fully valid attestation + signature fixture, allowing the MockProver to run with real data instead of `unimplemented!()`.
 - **Expanded public inputs**: An eighth instance column now commits to `custodian_pubkey_hash`, and the nullifier mixes `(account_id_hash, scope_id, policy_id, current_epoch)`.